 \subsection{Learning artificially chosen functions}

-We used a synthetic toy click-through rate prediction data-set with four fields, and zero-one labels (click / non-click).
+We used a synthetic\oren{add quotation marks around "toy"} toy \rotem{toy?}\oren{use "CTR" which is already defined} click-through rate prediction data-set with four fields, and\oren{consider "binary"} zero-one labels (click / non-click).
 Naturally, the cross-entropy loss is used to train models on such tasks.
 We have three categorical fields each having two values each, and one numerical field in the range $[0, 40]$.
-For each of the eight segment configurations defined by the categorical fields, we defined functions $p_0, \dots, p_7$ (see Figure \ref{fig:curve_learning}) describing the CTR as a function of the numerical field.
+For each of the eight segment configurations defined by the categorical fields, we defined functions $p_0, \dots, p_7$ (see Figure \ref{fig:curve_learning}) describing the CTR \rotem{define CTR before acronym} as a function of the numerical field.
 Then, we generated a data-set of 25,000 rows, such that for each row $i$ we chose a segment configuration $s_i \in \{0, ..., 7\}$ of the categorical fields uniformly at random, the value of the numerical field $z_i \sim \operatorname{Beta-Binomial}(40, 0.9, 1.2)$, and a label $y_i \sim \operatorname{Bernoulli}(p_{s_i}(z_i))$.